Achilles Tendon Repair

 Potential Specific Complications

-- Wound healing: While wound healing issues are a concern anywhere on the foot and ankle, they are particularly concerning after an Achilles tendon repair because the tendon itself has relatively little soft-tissue coverage.
+- Wound healing: While wound healing issues are a concern whenever surgery is performed on the foot or ankle, they are particularly concerning after an Achilles tendon repair because the tendon itself has relatively little soft-tissue coverage.
 Therefore, any type of wound healing problem can easily end up involving the tendon itself.
 For most patients, there is approximately a 2-5% chance of a wound-healing problem.
-Surgeons work hard to minimize these complications with careful soft tissue dissection and by trying to close the tendon sheath and skin separately to create a closure with multiple layers of protection, but the rate of wound complication can never be made 0%.
-Because of the increased risk among patients who smoke or who have poorly controlled diabetes, many surgeons will opt to treat Achilles ruptures in such patients without surgeries.
+Surgeons work hard to minimize these complications with careful soft tissue dissection and by trying to close the tendon sheath and skin separately to create a closure with multiple layers of protection, but the potential for a wound complication can never be eliminated –unless the Achilles rupture is treated non-surgically.
+The risk of a wound healing problem or infection following surgical repair of an Achilles tendon rupture is increased in patients who smoke or have diabetes.
+These risks are why many surgeons now recommend non-surgical management of Achilles tendon ruptures–especially considering potentially excellent clinical results can be achieved when an Achilles tendon rupture is treated non-surgically with a modern functional rehabilitation program.

 - Infection: A deep infection following an Achilles tendon repair can be a devastating problem.
 Often, an infection will occur if there is an associated wound healing problem that allows bacteria from the outside world to reach the actual Achilles tendon.
 Treatment may require not only antibiotics, but potentially the removal of all suture materials and, in some instances, removal of the tendon itself.
 One may even need the participation of a plastic surgeon to get the skin to heal.